 We have plans in place to make Western Australia more climate resilient and provide sustainable water services for our State.

-As WA continues to experience the effects of a drying climate, planning for our water services to meet future demand is ever more important.
+As WA continues to experience the impact of climate change, planning for our water services to meet future demand is ever more important.

 Our long term plan to provide sustainable water services